kentcdodds/testing-react-apps/README.md

 ## Running the app

+For this one, there's not much to the app itself.
+The whole reason we have the app is just so you can see examples of the components that we'll be testing.
+You'll spend most of your time in the tests.

-To get the app up and running (and really see if it worked), run:
+To get the app up and running, run:

 ```shell
 npm start